SarahFrench/SarahFrench.github.io/content/blog/2022-08-27-terraform-dodging-defaults.md

 Nowhere in the configuration do I explicitly say that I want to use the `google` provider for GCP, in general or specifically for this resource.
 Despite this, if I run `terraform init` the google provider is downloaded in preparation for provisioning the storage bucket.

-How does it work?
+How does this work?
 In the absence of other instructions, Terraform looks for a provider that shares a name with the first word of the resource type.
 So for `google_storage_bucket` it decides to go looking for a provider called `google`.
-It also assumes that we'd be downloading the provider from the public Registry (https://registry.terraform.io/ ), and that the publisher of the provider is HashiCorp.
+It also assumes that we want to download the provider from the public Registry (https://registry.terraform.io/ ), and that the publisher of the provider is HashiCorp.
 Finally, if Terraform finds a provider that matches all those criteria, the latest version of the provider is picked by default.

-This means that from the minimal configuration above Terraform knows to [navigate the public Registry's API to the `google` provider under the `hashicorp` namespace](https://registry.terraform.io/v1/providers/hashicorp/google/versions), find the latest version and, begin downloading.
+From the minimal configuration above, Terraform knows to navigate the public Registry's API [to request details about available versions of the `google` provider under the `hashicorp` namespace](https://registry.terraform.io/v1/providers/hashicorp/google/versions), find the latest version and, begin downloading.

 In summary, here are the defaults/assumptions affecting the configuration above:
 - download source